Premium Green Tea from Taiwan

 Compared to Biluochun, Bachuan green tea offers a mellower and more fragrant experience, enriched with the essence of jasmine flowers.
 As a scented tea, Bachuan stands as a distinctive choice among green teas, attracting a dedicated group of enthusiasts.
 However, most tea farmers consider Jasmine tea in Taiwan its own category that is nestled between Green and Oolong.
 Bachuan production is also highly lim

-The inception of green tea production in Taiwan predates that of black tea; however, it has lagged behind in export sales compared to its counterparts.
-Oolong tea and Baozhong tea from Taiwan saw substantial exports as early as the Qing Dynasty, gaining momentum during the Japanese colonial period.
-Despite the successful export of Baozhong tea and the development of black tea during this period, green tea struggled with minimal export records until 1919.
+Taiwan began producing green tea before black tea, but green tea exports lagged behind.
+Oolong and Baozhong teas from Taiwan saw significant exports as early as the Qing Dynasty and gained momentum during the Japanese colonial period.
+Despite the success of Baozhong and black tea, green tea’s export records remained minimal until 1919.

-In the Japanese colonial era, green tea exports reached a peak of 280,000 kilograms in 1933.
-Nevertheless, these figures were overshadowed by the export dominance of oolong tea, Baozhong tea, and black tea.
-The question arises: why didn’t Taiwanese green tea thrive during this period?
+In the Japanese colonial era, green tea exports peaked at 280,000 kilograms in 1933.
+However, this figure was overshadowed by the dominance of oolong, Baozhong, and black tea.
+So why didn’t Taiwanese green tea thrive?

-Primarily, Taiwan specialized in the production of partially fermented tea, and the private sector lacked the means to develop or implement technology for large-scale green tea production.
-The Japanese government, apprehensive about Taiwan’s potential impact on its domestic green tea industry, intentionally hindered the development of green tea in Taiwan, favoring support for the black tea industry instead.
+Taiwan focused on partially fermented teas, and the private sector lacked the technology for large-scale green tea production.
+The Japanese government, concerned about Taiwan’s impact on its domestic green tea industry, deliberately hindered green tea development in favor of black tea.

-Despite these challenges, green tea did find its place in Taiwanese production during the Japanese occupation.
-Notably, Longjing tea emerged from the Three Gorges area in 1919, marking the first instance of Taiwanese green tea export.
-Additionally, small quantities of Japanese sencha teas were produced to cater to the Japanese residing in Taiwan, while generous teas were manufactured and sold to the three northeastern provinces.
+Despite these obstacles, green tea found a place in Taiwanese production during the Japanese occupation.
+Longjing tea from the Three Gorges area marked the first Taiwanese green tea export in 1919.
+Small quantities of Japanese sencha teas were also produced for the Japanese in Taiwan, and generous teas were sold to the three northeastern provinces.

-Biluochun’s tea making origin hails from the Dongting Mountains in Jiangsu, China.
-In China, Biluochun is known as the “terrifying fragrance” due to its exceptional aroma and exquisite taste.
-Production for the tea became popular in the mid to late 1900s.
+Biluochun tea, originating from the Dongting Mountains in Jiangsu, China, is renowned for its exceptional aroma and taste.
+Production of Biluochun became popular in the mid to late 1900s.

 Where to Find Quality Green Tea from Taiwan?